apitoolkit/apitoolkit-landing/content/api-mission-control.md

 APIToolkit is equipped with the most advanced technology to give you a detailed insight into everything happening around your API.
 From the list of all your endpoints to metrics, documentation, etc., we have got you covered.

-With APIToolkit's dashboard, you can get a high-level overview of your API's performance and usage.
-Monitor metrics like request volume, response times, error rates and more in real-time.
-Set alerts to be notified immediately if something needs your attention.
-Drill down to view detailed analytics on each endpoint.
+Get a live dashboard monitoring all API activity.
+Track performance metrics, errors, traffic volumes and more.
+Configure alerts to pinpoint issues needing attention.

-The interactive API explorer allows you to easily test endpoints right from the dashboard.
-See how an endpoint responds with sample payloads.
+The interactive explorer lets you test endpoints right from the dashboard.
+See responses with sample payloads.
 No need to switch contexts to a separate testing tool.

 Built-in mocking enables you to simulate API responses.
 Return static or dynamic mock data with custom status codes, headers, and delays.
 Great for developing against APIs that are still under construction.